AbnerErnaniADSFatec/in-prog-geo/README.md

 git config --global user.name "<my user>" git config --global user.email "<my e-mail>"
 ~~~
  - **Step 8**: Commit your files.
-A commit is a proof that you is active user, it is a update that you did.
-Every commit needs a description or message like "fix issue" or "fix bug" and your name will be marked in this update.
+A commit is proof that you are an active user, is an update that you did.
+Every commit needs a description or message like "fix problem" or "fix bug" and your name will be marked in this update.
 ~~~shell
 git commit -m "First notes for geo program" .
 ~~~
- - **Step 9**: Finally push your files to remote repository.
+ - **Step 9**: Finally, send/send your files to the remote repository.
 ~~~shell
 git push origin master
 ~~~